Get $5 for opening a Stash Invest account

 $1 per month

-Designed to make investing simple, Stash is best for those who need guidance from building a profile to managing your investments.
+Designed to make investing simple, Stash is best for first-timers who need guidance and those who want to invest in impact stocks:

 Stash offers investing tools and resources that allow you to fully discover what you want to invest in.